sysfce2/AviSynth_masktools/README.md

 - no special function names for high bit depth filters
 - filters are auto registering their mt mode as MT_NICE_FILTER for Avisynth+
-- Avisynth+ high bit depth support (incl. planar RGB, but color spaces with alpha plane are not yet supported) All filters are now supporting 10, 12, 14, 16 bits and float (except mt_logic which is 8-16 only)
+- Avisynth+ high bit depth support (incl. planar RGB, but color spaces with alpha plane are not yet supported) All filters are now supporting 10, 12, 14, 16 bits and float Note that parameters like threshold are not scaled automatically to the current bit depth
 - YV411 (8 bit 4:1:1) support
 - mt_merge accepts 4:2:2 clips when luma=true (8-16 bit)
 - mt_merge accepts 4:1:1 clips when luma=true